Interview with Vancouver author and actor Megs Calleja

-I was sitting at my parent’s kitchen table one day and this visual popped into my head out of nowhere: Amer throwing rocks at a tree to knock down fruit, and Fillii falling down from above and landing on top of him.
+I was sitting at my parent’s kitchen table one day.
+This visual popped into my head out of nowhere.
+Amer throwing rocks at a tree to knock down fruit, and Fillii falling down from above and landing on top of him.
 And for some reason, I instantly knew they had a story.
 So I started to write down how they both may have gotten to that point.

 The other creatures were taken from my love of nature and magic.
 I wanted the animals to be larger than normal and have human-like qualities.
 I also wanted to turn a few things on their head: like a sprite, who many people think of as a delicate child-like fairy, actually being a loud-mouthed drunk who seems rough but means well.